ricn/ricn.github.io/_posts/2013-08-05-full-text-search-for-attachments-with-rails-and-elasticsearch.markdown

 end
 {% endhighlight %}

 The first thing we do in the model is to mount the uploader with the document_attachment attribute.
 After that we include Tire to make the integration with ElasticSearch work.

 After that we setup a mapping block which describes what and how we should index and store our data in ElasticSearch.
-Note that we exclude that attachment in the beginning of the block.
-We do this because we don't want to store the actual content of the file in the index because that will make your index grow very fast.
+Note that we exclude the attachment in the beginning of the block.
+We do this because we don't want to store the actual content of the file in the index because that will make the index grow very fast.
 However, this doesn't mean the content won't be indexed.
 The other lines in the block just specifices what we want to index and what type they should be.
 The attachment type is not available in ElasticSearch by default but we got it by installing the attachment type plugin.

 Next we have defined a attachment method.
-ElastichSearch requires that we send the file content as a Base64 encoded string so the method fixes that.
+ElastichSearch requires that we send the file content as a base64 encoded string so the method fixes that.
 After that we have specified a method that returns the actual json that will be posted to ElasticSearch and we have specified that the result of the attachment method should be included.

+#### Usage

+Now we can play with our Document model in the Rails console:
+{% highlight ruby %}
+irb(main):021:0> Document.create(title: "My CV", document_attachment: File.open('/Users/ricn/temp/cv.pdf'))
+=> #<Document id: 4, title: "My CV", document_attachment: "cv.pdf">
+irb(main):021:0> Document.search "consulting"
+=> #<Tire::Results::Collection:0x007f94201188f0 @response={"took"=>5, "timed_out"=>false, "_shards"=>{"total"=>5, "successful"=>5, "failed"=>0}, "hits"=>{"total"=>1, "max_score"=>0.019877259, "hits"=>[{"_index"=>"docs", "_type"=>"doc", "_id"=>"4", "_score"=>0.019877259, "_source"=>{"id"=>4, "title"=>"My CV", "updated_at"=>"2013-08-05T21:43:25.614Z", "created_at"=>"2013-08-05T21:43:25.614Z", "document_attachment"=>{"url"=>"/uploads/document/document_attachment/4/cv.pdf"}}}]}}, @options={:size=>10}, @time=5, @total=1, @facets=nil, @max_score=0.019877259, @wrapper=Tire::Results::Item>
+{% endhighlight %}

+The word consulting is present in my cv.pdf file and as you can see, the document is now returned in the search result!

+#### Things to be aware of

+Both file uploads and indexing of content is time consuming so you should really consider doing as much work as possible in the background.
+There's a gem for Carrierwave that solves this called [carrierwave_backgrounder](https://github.com/lardawge/carrierwave_backgrounder) and the documentation for the [Tire gem](https://github.com/karmi/tire) has a section about background processing.